 Considering the fact that the survival of bats is increasingly threatened by disease, pesticides, and wind turbines, — not to mention the destruction of their habitats — it is crucial for people to realize the ecological significance of these cute winged creatures.
 More than ever, it is vitally important to spread awareness of the numerous benefits of keeping bats around.

 Bats are crucial pollinators for a large number of plants, especially many flowering plants that do not have the ability to reproduce otherwise.
 This occurs when bats drink nectar from various flowers, transferring pollen from plant to plant.

 Some 300 species of fruit-bearing plants are preferential to bat pollination, with popular examples including bananas, peaches, guavas, and mangoes.
 Without bats, the ability of these particular plants to reproduce would be halved.
 Others, such as the agave plant, fully depend on bats to pollinate them.

-Bats’ droppings, or guano, also plays a significant part in seed dispersal.
+Bats’ droppings, or guano, also play a significant part in seed dispersal.
 They help to restore forests and disperse the seeds of popular plants such as those bearing avocados, figs, cashews, and dates.
 Their migrations ensure the spread of these plants across vast distances.

 Effective Pest Control

 Another eco-service rendered by bats is controlling the swarms of mosquitoes that spread fatal diseases such as dengue and malaria.
 Bats also feast off the insects that destroy farmers’ crops.
 Insect-eating bats can eat the equivalent of their body weight in bugs in one night.
 In one particular bat barn in Florida which houses around 300,000 bats, it is estimated that the flying mammals consume 2,500 pounds or 2.5 billion insects every night.
 Other estimates report that a brown bat — which is as small as a human thumb — can eat around 600 mosquitoes per hour.